 Eyelid tissue tends to heal very well with little scarring.
 Since the incision is made in the crease of the eyelid, any residual scar is naturally hidden.

-is ptosis repair covered by my Insurance?
+is ptosis repair covered by Insurance?

 Ptosis can be mild to severe, and not all cases are covered by insurance.
 It becomes medically necessary to perform a ptosis repair when the droopy lids obstruct the patient’s ability to see peripherally.
 Often, patients are not aware of the obstruction or how to gauge the severity, so it is best to have a consultation with a physician to make this determination.

-is Anesthesia used during treatment?
+is Anesthesia used during Eyelid ptosis repair?

 Ptosis repair is normally performed on an outpatient basis under a local anesthesia with sedation.
 This type of anesthesia is also known as Monitored Anesthesia Care (MAC) and is performed by an anesthesiologist.
 Benefits of a MAC include: greater comfort, fast recovery, much lower risk of nausea after surgery and does not require intubation.

 What can i expect after my ptosis repair?